 - Padrón — Pretty much everyone attending IPCPR knew that Padrón would having something special in store for the company’s 50th anniversary, but only the company (and probably some folks from S.T.
 Dupont) knew just what that would be.
 Many retailers and media members made a beeline for the Padrón booth as soon as the doors opened and word quickly spread as the 1,000 humidors were snapped up.
 While we won’t know how the cigars are until later this year, it seemed nearly everyone we talked to mentioned them as delivering on the quiet promise to having something special this year. — PL.

 - Miami Cigar & Co. — It was time to show off the company’s full rebrand and more importantly, sell the idea that the 25-year-old company was changing.
-They did just that and as such, in a year where many complained about foot traffic, the Miami Cigar & Co. booth was as packed as ever. — CM.
+They did just that and as such, in a year when many complained about foot traffic, the Miami Cigar & Co. booth was as packed as ever. — CM.

 - Fratello — There are many ways to look at what the trade show can do for a company in terms of getting it in front of a lot of people in a short period of time.
 Omar de Frias did that successfully last year, but where he really won was during the 360 or so days since last year’s show.
 This show was a reflection of his commitment to supporting the retailers that support him, as he seemed to have a good flow of traffic at the booth and good word of mouth about his commitment to growing the brand in a true rubber-meets-the-road fashion. — PL.